isobianin/microscope-slide-tester/README.md

 # Microscope slide tester

-This is a small project done in collaboration with Igor Kraev from the Open University Microscope Ensuite.
+This is a small project done in collaboration with [Igor Kraev](https://uk.linkedin.com/in/igor-kraev-78a55821) from the Open University Microscope Suite.
 The device at hand is a simple continuity tester which is equipped with a battery holder and can be recharged.

 The protocol of operation: